conatur/ctp-sim/README.md

 ## Problem
 Formula SAE driverless requires the vehicle to be operated autonomously on a course marked by colored cones, blue on one side and yellow on the other.
 The layout is not known to the car in advance, so it must build a driveable centerline line in real time from cone positions and then track it.

 This project recovers the centerline and tracks it on synthetic cone data, with perception assumed.
-Cone data is unordered, noisy, and a fraction are missing.
+Cone data is unordered, noisy, and some cones are missing to simulate data inaccuracy during real races.

 ## Pipeline